ZEISS-PiWeb/PiWeb-Import-Sdk/docs/getting_started/import_format.md

 }
 ```

 This `FilterAsync` method is called whenever *PiWeb Auto Importer* wants to import any files.
 The given import group represents the files to import.
 Unless we explicitely add additional files to this group, it will always consist of a single file given by its `PrimaryFile` property.
 The return value of this method specifies whether the file group will be imported using our new import format.
 Returning `FilterResult.Import` will bind the current group to our import format and import it accordingly.
-Returning `FilterResult.Import` means the group is unrelated to our import format.
+Returning `FilterResult.None` means the group is unrelated to our import format.
 It may still be picked up by another import format of another plug-in though.
 The implementation above first checks whether the filename has a ".txt" extension and then whether the file content starts with the `#Header` line.

 Now that we have this filter implementation, we can use it as part of the import format by updating the `CreateImportGroupFilter` method in the `ImportFormat` class: